 The Florida Coastal Management Program (FCMP) prepares annual updates to the 24 Florida statutes on which the program is based.
-The FCMP coordinates consistency review activities with state agency partners, federal agencies, and applicants seeking federal financial assistance and certain federal permits.
-The FCMP maintains informational materials and procedural guidelines and conducts training workshops for entities involved in consistency reviews.
+The FCMP coordinates consistency review activities with state agency partners, federal agencies and applicants seeking federal financial assistance and certain federal permits.
+The FCMP maintains informational materials and procedural guidelines, and conducts training workshops for entities involved in consistency reviews.

-The Coastal and Estuarine Land Conservation Program (CELCP) is a federally funded land acquisition program to assist states in protecting ecologically important coastal areas.
-The Florida Coastal Management Program developed Florida’s CELCP plan in consultation with state agency partners and NOAA.
-The CELCP plan will be used to determine which parcels are proposed for acquisition when federal funds are made available.
+The Coastal and Estuarine Land Conservation Program (CELCP) is a federally funded land-acquisition program to assist states in protecting ecologically important coastal areas.
+FCMP developed Florida’s CELCP in consultation with state agency partners and NOAA.
+CELCP will be used to determine which parcels are proposed for acquisition when federal funds are made available.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.